JamieBort/Portfolio-Website/Revamp2020.md

 		- [ ] The `Bio` button in the navigation section remains highlighted no matter which section you've navigated to.
 Address that.
 		- [ ] The "Let's" section in the "connect_with_me_section" section isn't centered properly.
 To complicate maters each time that changes the center moves left or right.
 Address this so that it's always centered.
 		- [ ] Make CSS selectors more uniform.
 Have them make sense/be semantic.
 This has been started.
 But could be improved upon.
+		- [ ] This might help with the email form.
+For example, the subject doesn't get added to an email (yet): https://github.com/JamieBort/CodeTheDream/tree/main/RedEclipseIntroToProgramming/Lesson4_3/ And the readme file there.

 	- [ ] Styling to address